alexanderwlee/alexanderwlee.github.io/index.md

 }}) research and learning group led by [Matteo Riondato]({{ links.matteo }}).
 My research interests are in databases, data mining, and machine learning.

+As for hobbies, I enjoy tennis, ice hockey, guitar, and reading.

 {% include news.html %}